This simple peach sauce has a hint of vanilla and is perfect over pancakes, waffles, oatmeal or ice cream. In fact, there’s not much it isn’t good on!

 You could certainly use all of the beautiful fresh peaches that are out right now.
 I decided to take it easy on myself and use frozen so I wouldn’t have to peal or pit them.

-Delicious Peach Vanilla Sauce
+Simple Peach Sauce

 Ingredients

-- 2 pounds peaches, frozen or fresh
+- 2 pounds peaches frozen or fresh

 - 2 Tablespoons lemon juice

-- 1 1/2 cups sugar
+- 1½ cups granulated sugar

-- 1 Tablespoon vanilla bean paste or extract
+- 1 Tablespoon vanilla extract

 Instructions